 Wound care

-We Provide Treatment for Chronic Wounds
+Treatment for Chronic Wounds Below the Knee

 If you’re suffering from an chronic wound on your foot, ankle or leg, ANP Foot & Ankle Clinic can help.
 Chronic wounds on the lower extremities are often complex and challenging to heal.
 It takes a dedicated foot and ankle specialist to assess each individual patient and come up with a personalized treatment plan for each wound.
 Dr. Gupta has been practicing for over 33 years and has a 100% success rate in healing chronic wounds and avoiding amputation.